 Deborah delivered a talk about her extraordinary career, first as a performer, dancing with The Royal Ballet and, more recently, as creative leader and cultural commentator.
 In 2001, she joined the Royal Opera House Executive to devise and implement strategies for developing new art, artists and audiences, becoming Creative Director in 2008 and taking the lead on the organisation’s Olympic programming.

 24 May 2017: Deborah Bull

-Sir Andrew Motion FRSL is an English poet, novelist, and biographer, who was Poet Laureate of the United Kingdom from 1999 to 2009.
+Sir Andrew Motion FRSL, English poet, novelist, and biographer, was Poet Laureate of the United Kingdom from 1999 to 2009.
 During the period of his laureateship, Motion founded the Poetry Archive, an online resource of poems and audio recordings of poets reading their own work.

 Hull played a pivotal role in the emancipation movement.
 It helped ignite the still unfinished global journey towards equality and social justice for all.
 Hull has always attracted creative risk takers and rule breakers; it is a place that seems to inspire rebellion and freedom of thought, not bound by the conventions of others, a place of pioneers.

-Nick Cullinan, the Director of the National Portrait Gallery, London looked at his journey from inspiration to creativity.
+Nick Cullinan, director of the National Portrait Gallery, London looked at his journey from inspiration to creativity.

 Wednesday 19 July: Nick Cullinan

 Kevin O’Hare shared his incredible 40-year journey from dancer to Director of the Royal Ballet as the Company prepared to take to the stage at the newly opened Hull New Theatre.